-Obeticholic acid (OCA; Ocaliva[TM], Intercept Pharmaceuticals, Inc.) is a selective agonist of the bile acid nuclear receptor FXR.
-Its activity on lipid and glucose metabolism and hepatic inflammation makes it interesting candidate as a pharmacologic agent for treating NASH.12 A US-based Phase II trial of treatment of NASH with obeticholic acid showed an improvement in liver histology including fibrosis over a period of 72 weeks.
-In January 2015, OCA received a US Food and Drug Administration (FDA) breakthrough designation for treatment of NASH with concomitant liver fibrosis13 and a 5-year Phase III trial was started in September 2015.
+Obeticholic acid (OCA; OcalivaTM, Intercept Pharmaceuticals, Inc.) is a selective agonist of the farnesoid X receptor (FXR), a bile acid nuclear receptor.
+Its activity on lipid and glucose metabolism and hepatic inflammation makes it an interesting candidate as a pharmacologic agent for treating NASH.
+A US-based Phase II trial of NASH treatment with obeticholic acid showed an improvement in liver histology including fibrosis over a period of 72 weeks.
+In January 2015, OCA received a US Food and Drug Administration (FDA) breakthrough designation for treatment of NASH with concomitant liver fibrosis , and a 5-year Phase III trial was started in September 2015.
 Interim findings from this Phase III trial are expected to be available around March 2017.

-OCA was approved by the U.S. Food and Drug Administration (FDA) for the treatment of primary biliary cholangitis (PBC) on May 27, 2016.
+OCA received FDA approval for the treatment of primary biliary cholangitis (PBC) on May 27, 2016.
 Clinical interest in its potential off-label use for NASH is likely to be great given the unmet medical need and the lack of other approved treatments.